 A “Scheme of Arrangement” is in place paying some money to borrowers from the Money Shop, Payday UK or Payday Express who were given unaffordable loans.

-The following information comes from the latest Scheme report dated 22 May 2020:
+The following information comes from the Scheme reports. the latest is from March 2021:

 - 182,566 Claims were received;

-- it is expected the total compensation value calculated will be c. £336 million;
+- the total compensation value calculated will be c. £340 million;

-- the current estimate of the amount people will get paid has fallen to 4.1p in the pound/£;
+- the current estimate of the amount people will get paid is 4.2p in the pound

 This is a dismal update for the 155,000 people that should receive some compensation.
 Not only will it not be paid for another year, but once again the projected payout has fallen.